-A parent-teacher association or PTA is an organization composed of parents and teachers that’s intended to facilitate parental participation in school.
+A parent-teacher association, or PTA, is an organization composed of parents and teachers that is intended to facilitate parental participation in school.
 Most elementary and middle schools (whether public or private) have a PTA.
 Parent-teacher associations take an active role in developing programs that support the educational needs of children.
 They also promote strong partnerships among families, schools, and communities.

 Participate in School Activities:

 School activities are great opportunities to bring together students and parents.
 Students are strongly encouraged to participate in school functions, contests, and sports.
 Children naturally want to exhibit their talents and skills for everyone to see, especially their parents.
 It’s also an excellent opportunity to get a “feel” of the school environment and how students interact with each other.